What is a pre-certified diamond?

 On our first post, one of the do’s was to always compare apples to apples and to know the specs of the diamond you are looking at.
 That being said, how do you know for certain that you are comparing apples to apples?
 You don’t.
 Should you trust the jeweler that they are truthful and honest with their grading or should you depend on your own expertise?
 NEITHER.
 The solution to these concerns is to make sure every diamond you look at is INDEPENDENTLY certified.

-diamond-grading-diamonds-for-lessWhat is a certificate?
-Every diamond, after it’s cut and polished, is sent to an INDEPENDENT lab to be weighed (carat) and graded (clarity, color and cut) loose.
+Every diamond, after it’s cut and polished, is sent to an INDEPENDENT lab to be weighed (carat) and graded (clarity, color, and cut) loose.
 Using the latest equipment and technology (scales, microscopes, diamond scanners and color grading computers) the diamond is inspected by several gemologists before making the final decision on the grading.
 This process is the most accurate way of knowing what a diamond is.

-diamond-appraisal-diamonds-for-lessIs there a difference between a certificate and an appraisal or certificate of evaluation (as it’s sometimes deceivingly called)?
+There is a difference between a certificate and an appraisal or certificate of evaluation (as it’s sometimes deceivingly called)?
 You bet there is, it’s as different as night and day.
 An appraisal is just an opinion as it is stated in the fine print on the back of the paper it’s printed on.
-When appraisals are conducted the diamond of your choice will be inspected after it has been set in a piece of jewellery and once the stone is set it cannot be weighed on a scale therefore the carat weight will be estimated.
-The grading of clarity, color and cut will also be estimated since the gemologist can’t look at the stone thoroughly, appraisals are just estimates.
+When appraisals have conducted the diamond of your choice will be inspected after it has been set in a piece of jewellery and once the stone is set it cannot be weighed on a scale, therefore, the carat weight will be estimated.
+The grading of clarity, color, and cut will also be estimated since the gemologist can’t look at the stone thoroughly, appraisals are just estimates.
 Would you base your decision on the 3rd most expensive and important purchase in your lifetime (House, Car, Diamond Ring) on an estimate?
 We wouldn’t!!!